jruels/e2e-automation/labs/gh-actions-eks/index.md

 ### Check Cluster Status

-1. Wait for the terraform apply job to complete (10-15 minutes)
+1. Wait for the terraform apply job to complete (20-25 minutes)
 2. Go to AWS Console → EKS → Clusters
 3. Verify the `github-actions-eks` cluster is active
 4. Check the node group status

 ### Configure kubectl Access

-The GitHub Actions workflow automatically configures kubectl, but you can also do it locally:
+The GitHub Actions workflow automatically configures kubectl, but if you experience any issues, you can also do it locally:

 1. **Open VS Code Terminal in Bash mode**:
    - Press `Ctrl+` (backtick) or go to **Terminal → New Terminal**